 Since the cleaning makes it much easier to identify the presence of any type of dental issue, it makes sense to have at least a couple each year.
 You may even want to have more than two depending on what is happening with your general health.
 The last thing you need is for a dental issue to complicate your health in general.

-Consider the importance of having a dental cleaning while pregnant.
+So, consider dental cleaning from your dentists in North York if you are planning a dental surgery .
 The cleaning ensures that there is not a dental problem present that could pave the way for some sort of infection elsewhere in the body.
 That’s one less situation that could cause a problem with the pregnancy.
 In this scenario, see the cleaning as a way to protect you and your unborn child.

 Maybe you have a health issue that can be corrected with some type of surgical procedure.
 You definitely want to make sure there is no gum infection present that could complicate the surgery or slow your recovery.
 In this instance, opting for a dental cleaning before surgery means one less potential complication and a better chance of recovering sooner rather than later.